Adapting Machine Learning Diagnostic Models to New Populations Using a Small Amount of Data: Results from Clinical Neuroscience: Discussion

-\paragraph{Training using derived imaging features performs on par with raw brain images for classification and regression tasks.} With the recent great success of deep learning, the medical imaging community has gradually adopted convolutional neural networks on neuroimaging data to replace expert-designed imaging features~\autocite{qiu2020development, qiu2022multimodal}{}.
-However, these expert-informed hand-crafted imaging features can be more robust to changes in the image intensity than raw images, e.g., those coming from different image acquisition protocols and scanners, and hence more amenable to domain adaptation.
-The diagnostic models developed in this paper are built using such derived features; they can predict effectively on target groups, in many cases even with no access to the target data.
+Diagnostic models developed in this paper are built using such derived features; they can predict effectively on target groups, in many cases even with no access to the target data.
 Another benefit of using these derived features is that they can be combined much more easily with information from multiple sources e.g., demographic and clinical variables, genetic factors, and cognitive scores.
 In principle, this extra information can also be used when deep networks, e.g., convolutional networks, are trained on volumetric magnetic resonance (MR) images (as is indeed done in a number of places in the literature)~\autocite{qiu2022multimodal, xu2022multi, zhou2023transformer}{}.
 But it is difficult to build architectures where the information in the multi-source features is not overwhelmed by the enormous degree of nuisance variability in the raw MR images.